-Child/Children must meet three criteria:
+A qualifying child or dependent must meet three criteria:

 - Residence – Has the same principal residence as the taxpayer in California for more than half the tax year.
 Certain exceptions apply.

-- Age – Must be younger than the taxpayer and either a) under the age of 19 at the end of the tax year, or b) under the age of 24 if a full-time student for at least 5 months of the year.
+- Age – They must be younger than the taxpayer and either a) under the age of 19 at the end of the tax year, or b) under the age of 24 if a full-time student for at least 5 months of the year.
 A permanently and totally disabled child may be included at any age.

 The child only qualifies for one return.
 If the child can be claimed by more than one taxpayer, the child’s qualification goes to: